jonross/Lackeys/README.md

 The first time you use the `prompt` action, the cursor is not in the text box.
 After typing a response this works fine until the next time the app launches.

-For reasons TBD, Lackeys periodically loses the ability to move / resize windows, or to process any key bindings at all.
+MacOS periodically disables the key event monitor and/or accessibility API without notice or error, making Lackeys unable to move / resize windows, or to process any key bindings at all.
+(If you are able to reproduce this reliably please let me know!)
 To fix, exit and restart the app.
 If that doesn't help, exit the app, type

     tccutil reset Accessibility com.github.jonross.Lackeys

 and follow the post-installation steps above.
-Do not type this while the app is still running or you will temporarily disable your keyboard.
+Do not type this while Lackeys is still running or you will temporarily disable your keyboard.

 # Configuration